json-schema-org/blog/pages/posts/future-of-json-schema.md

   you won't have to continue to update them as JSON Schema evolves.
 * Custom dialects and vocabularies will continue to be central concepts for customizing and extending JSON Schema.
-* Implementations only need to support the latest stable release.
-For example, a library that supports the 2025 release will automatically support the 2023 and 2024 releases.
-The older releases will no longer need to be maintained as distinct versions.
+* Implementers won't need to maintain distinct code to support past stable releases.
+A library that supports the 2025 release will automatically support the 2023 and 2024 releases.
+The past stable releases will no longer need to be maintained as distinct versions.
 However, implementations that continue to support the "draft" releases would still need to maintain those as distinct versions from the current stable release.